kayak/redux-data-model/docs/docs/tutorial.md

 Simple right.
 We just needed to get the counter prop, since that's the namespace of the counter [model] and voilà.
 But what about when you want to define a custom mapDispatchToProps, like when you need to mix vanilla [redux] with react-resux.
-Like in react-redux, mapDispatchToProps can be declared in either a function form or a object shortand notation.
+Like in react-redux, mapDispatchToProps can be declared in either a function form or a object shorthand notation.
 As a function that would look like:

 ```javascript